-Areas to trigger accessibility requirements are general: The ACA describes general areas in which barriers must be identified, removed and prevented.
-These areas do not capture all of the issues identified by persons with disabilities during the pre-bill consultations.
+Areas for accessibility requirements are general: The ACA describes general areas in which barriers must be identified, removed and prevented.
+These areas do not capture all of the issues identified by persons with disabilities during pre-bill and ongoing consultations.
 This report outlines specific areas which may need their own accessibility standards.

 Multiple accessibility requirements in each area: The ACA gives powers to more than one agency to create accessibility requirements in most areas.
 As a result, it is likely that most areas will have more than one accessibility standard or set of requirements.
-The report describes the advantages and disadvantages of this approach.
+The report describes advantages and disadvantages of this approach, as well as feedback from disability communities on this issue.

 Diffuse approach to oversight of accessibility standards and adjudication of accessibility complaints: The ACA does not designate one central agency to oversee compliance accessibility requirements and adjudicate accessibility complaints.
 Instead, enforcement of accessibility standards will be done by multiple agencies, including the Accessibility Commissioner, CRTC, CTA, and grievance adjudicators of the Federal Public Sector Labour Relations and Employment Board.
-The report describes the advantages and disadvantages to this diffuse approach to enforcement.
+The report describes advantages and disadvantages to this diffuse approach to enforcement, as well as feedback from disability communities on this issue.